-The Coast Quit smoking cessation programme is provided by trained smoking cessation staff at your medical centre or local pharmacy.
+The PHO funded Coast Quit smoking cessation programme is provided by trained smoking cessation support staff at your medical centre or local pharmacy.

-It is based on two active ingredients: Nicotine Replacement Therapy (NRT) patches, gum or lozenges, to reduce the withdrawl effects from stopping smoking; and one-to-one support sessions for several weeks, while you make the lifestyle change from smoker to ex-smoker.
+‘Stop Smoking’ support is based on two things: Nicotine Replacement Therapy (NRT) - patches, gum or lozenges- to reduce the withdrawal effects that can happen when you stop smoking and one-to-one support sessions for several weeks, while you make the lifestyle change from smoker to ex-smoker.

-Your Coast Quit support person is there to offer advice and encouragement, to help you keep on track during the first few weeks.
+Your ‘Stop Smoking’ support person is there to offer advice and encouragement and to help you keep on track during the first few weeks.

 Are you pregnant (less than 28 weeks) and wanting help to stop smoking?

-Have you heard of the Smokefree Pregnancy Incentives programme?
+Have you heard of the Smokefree Pregnancy and Newborn Incentives programme?

-This 12-week pregnancy and 18-week newborn programme provides you with ongoing support to quit and NRT (if needed) PLUS New World vouchers for every week you stay smokefree.
-You can gain smokefree rewards of up to $300 while on this programme – and a further New World voucher if you are smokefree two weeks after baby is born, the vouchers can continue for the next four months.
+This 12-week pregnancy and 18-week newborn programme provides you with ongoing support to quit smoking and Nicotine Replacement Therapy (NRT) (if needed) PLUS New World vouchers for every week you stay smokefree.
+You can get vouchers up to a total value of $350 while on this programme and if you stay smoke-free after baby is born, the vouchers can continue for the next four months.

 The patches come in three strengths; the gum and lozenges come in two strengths; and the inhalator and mouth spray in one strength.

-Recommendation for moderate – heavy smokers.
-If you have your first cigarette within an hour of waking, and/or smoke 10 or more per day, the recommendation is to start on a 21mg (higher dose) patch, and also use either lozenges or gum or the inhalator during the day.
+If you have your first cigarette within an hour of waking, and/or smoke 10 or more per day, the recommendation is to start on a 21mg (higher dose) patch and use either lozenges or gum or the inhalator during the day.
 These shorter-acting products can be used hourly throughout the day – not just when you feel a craving (they take longer to act than a cigarette).

 The Mouth Spray (“Quick Mist”) is the most concentrated form of NRT, and can give the fastest relief from nicotine withdrawal, but the effect also wears off more quickly.